gifitsp/PolkaExchange/README.md

 ./target/release/node-polkaexchange --chain local

-To run a fresh instance, you can run this to clean local db:
+To run a fresh instance, you can run the following to clean local db:

 cargo run --release -- purge-chain --dev